cyclopage/ODT-2026-Polybeep/README.md

 **Response:**
 `[Main electrical connections include the following :
-The Buttoons connected through the ESP32 for #V for Power and input The RGB and Servo Connected to Power supply for 5V and ESP 32 for input]`
+The Buttoons connected through the ESP32 for 3V for Power and input through GPIO pins The RGB and Servo Connected to Power supply for 5V and ESP 32 for input]`

 ## 9.3 Circuit Diagram